imiraoui/NYC-Restaurant-Analysis/README.md

  1. Restaurants could be forced to pay for Food Safety Consultants after a certain amount of inspections within a short period of time to be able to learn and adopt the right behaviors.
  2. An additional penalty could be added after a certain amount of inspections in order to add a financial burden to restaurants that have not improved their sanitary behaviors and give them an additional incentives to change their habits.
     * Alternatively, restaurants could have to pay a fine that grows with the time they have spent below "A".
+ 3. Make mandatory the use of an external "taskforce" to resolve the sanitary issues after a certain number of inspections.
- 3. Restaurants could be forced to close if they have not been able to (re-)establish an A grade following a certain number of inspections
+ 4. Restaurants could be forced to close if they have not been able to (re-)establish an A grade following a certain number of inspections.